"Wait a minute, is that true?" The story of "metacognition" that nurtures oneself not to be swayed by information

 The Story of Nao, a Patient Who Programmed in a Psychiatric Hospital

-Regarding the “metacognition” mentioned earlier, let me share my personal experience of how it actually applies in real life.
+Regarding the “metacognition” mentioned earlier, let me share my personal experience to illustrate where it actually comes into play.

-Those who have read the previous article may skip this section.
+Readers who saw the previous article may skip this section.

 Putting it this way often leads to comments like: